-Many countries in addition to the United States are confronted with developing and applying safety standards and licensing regulations for safe, final disposal of high-level radioactive waste (HLW) in deep geological repositories.
-Indeed, there have been successful initial steps in licensing geological repositories, such as those in Finland and Sweden.
+In addition to the United States, other countries operating nuclear power plants are confronted with developing and applying safety standards and licensing regulations for safe, final disposal of high-level radioactive waste (HLW) in deep geological repositories.
+Separate national safety standards and regulations have been formulated for many of these countries, and in some cases been successfully applied in initial licensing steps for national disposal program, such as those in Finland and Sweden.